 In addition to all the paperwork above, when meeting the registrar both partners are required to sign a declaration that they know of no lawful impediment to the proposed marriage.
-Note that this declaration does never override the need to provide the paperwork as detailed above!
+Note that this declaration does not override the need to provide the paperwork as detailed above!

 Marriage Registration Form

-A Marriage Registration Form (in short MRF) is the final "Irish marriage licence", giving official authorization for a couple to marry.
+A Marriage Registration Form (in short MRF) is the final "Irish marriage license", giving official authorization for a couple to marry.
 Without this, you simply can't get legally married in Ireland.
 Providing there is no impediment to the marriage and all documentation is in order, the MRF will be issued fairly swiftly.

 The actual wedding should follow swiftly as well -- the MRF is good for six months of the proposed date of marriage given on the form.
 If this time frame proves to be too tight, for whatever reason, a new MRF is required (meaning jumping through all the bureaucratic hoops again).

 Actual Ways to Get Married

 Today, there are several different (and legal) ways of getting married in the Republic of Ireland.
 Couples may opt for a religious ceremony or choose a civil ceremony.
-The registration process (see above) still stays the same -- no religious ceremony is legally binding without a prior civil registration and a MRF (which needs to be handed to the solemnizer, completed by him/her and given back to a registrar within one month of the ceremony).
+The registration process (see above) still stays the same -- no religious ceremony is legally binding without a prior civil registration and an MRF (which needs to be handed to the solemnizer, completed by him/her and given back to a registrar within one month of the ceremony).

 Couples may opt for marriage by a religious ceremony (in an "appropriate venue") or by civil ceremony, the latter may take place either in a registry office or at another approved place.
 Keep this in mind when looking for wedding locations, as hotels and venues must be approved for civil ceremonies.
 Whatever the option -- all are equally valid and binding under Irish law.
 If a couple decides to marry in a religious ceremony, the religious requirements should be discussed well beforehand with the celebrant of the marriage.

 Who Can Marry a Couple